 “Ujaas means the first ray of sunlight that cuts through the darkness of dawn.
-My son passed away, leaving us in darkness and despair, but I wanted to do something that would keep his memories alive forever – something that would help other people going through the trauma of cancer.” - Shibaji Mandal
+Our bundle of joy, the cynosure of our world passed away, leaving us stranded in darkness and despair and with a life without a meaning.
+The only thing that made some sense was to do something that would keep his memories alive forever – something that would help other children survive the trauma of cancer.” - Shibaji Mandal

 “My world came crashing down.
 But I didn’t want to shed tears…my son deserved more than that.
 He deserved something positive.
-I chose to invest the rest of the unused money of his donation fund in The Ujaas Foundation." -Shibaji
+I chose to invest the rest of the unused money from his donation funds in The Ujaas Foundation." -Shibaji

-- It provides counselling to caregivers/parents – Cancer takes a toll on both the patient and the people taking care of them.
-Volunteers at Ujaas will help manage your anxieties and address your fears.
-Fill out a form on http://ujaasfoundation.org/counsellingservice.php and somebody from the foundation will contact you within 24 hours.
+• It provides counselling to caregivers/parents – Cancer takes a toll on both the patient and the people taking care of them.
+The Ujaas Foundation (UJF) will help manage your anxieties and address your fears.
+Call up the contact number given on the website and somebody from the foundation will respond back to address your queries.

-- It helps with accessing reading materials with up-to-date information – Ujaas provides resources that will help you ask the right questions and find answers to them free of cost on their website.
+• It helps with accessing reading materials with up-to-date information – UJF provides resources that will help you ask the right questions and find answers to them free of cost on their website.

-- It helps in emergency funding – Cancer treatment is expensive and most of the time, the diagnosis is so sudden and unexpected that arranging funds can be a monumental task for parents.
-Ujaas helps fund emergencies through its bridge fund in order to ensure continuity of medication or chemotherapy.
+• It helps families to mobilise emergency funding – Cancer treatment is expensive and most of the time, the diagnosis is so sudden and unexpected that arranging funds can be a monumental task for parents.
+UJF helps fund emergencies through its bridge fund in order to ensure continuity of medication or chemotherapy.

 Shibaji knew that his life would never be the same after Ujaas’ passing.
-But he took that grief and managed to convert it into smiles for thousands of children with cancer and their parents.
+But he took that grief and managed to convert it into smiles for over hundreds of parents treating their children from Acute Paediatric Leukaemias.